SFDO-Tooling/Metecho/CONTRIBUTING.rst

 You will get output that indicates the name of the ngrok tunnel, which will look like ``https://<some hash>.ngrok.io``.
-You will need to adjust the GitHub app to point to your ngrok tunnel.
+You will need to adjust the GitHub app to point to the ``/api/hook/`` path of your ngrok tunnel (e.g.
+``https://<some hash>.ngrok.io/api/hook/``).
 This means that it's a one-person-at-a-time thing, which is a problem for which we don't yet have a solution.

 As an OddBird, you can access the app at `<https://github.com/organizations/oddbird/settings/apps/metashare-dev>`_.